jailop/ta-zig/README.md

 values for an indicator, including the current one and a few past ones.
 When new data is pushed, the indicator is updated and older values exceeding the memory size are forgotten.
 Input data is not stored.
-This implementation avoids recomputing the indicator over all the data inputs every time it's updated, making it highly CPU and memory efficient.
+This implementation avoids recomputing the indicator over all the input data every time it's updated, making it highly CPU and memory efficient.